aspnet/samples/samples/aspnetcore/mvc/produces/README.md

 # Produces Routing Policy Sample

 This sample has a `ProducesMatcherPolicy` that will match and select an endpoint using the request's `accept` header together with `[Produces]` on actions.
 The policy will select an endpoint instead of routing raising an error that multiple endpoints match the request.
+If no endpoint can match the `accept` header and there is no fallback endpoint then a [406 Not Acceptable](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/406) response is returned.

 ```cs
 [Route("api/[controller]")]